JoakimTeixeira/socket-chat/README.md

 ## Interface

-This real-time chat application has 3 interfaces to user interactivity: Login, Home screen and Chat window.
+This real-time chat application has 3 interfaces for user interactivity: Login, Home screen, and Chat window.

 ### Login